 Tales about fairy folk helped to explain natural occurrences.
 The villages, plants, and objects associated with the ‘Little People’ commanded respect and admiration.

 Today, particularly in Irish rural areas, people still hold dear the traditions and beliefs of their forebears about otherworldly happenings.

 A clue might lie in Ireland’s lack of industrial development for the past 100 years or more.
 Sometimes it is said that society in Ireland moved from the 19th century straight into the 21st and missed out on an entire century!

 Some of the most rural and isolated parts of Ireland were not fully electrified until the late 1970s.
 Two decades later, the ‘dotcom’ companies were leading the Irish Celtic Tiger economy of the late 1990s.
 Boom!

-Ancient myth and wonderment still exists alongside motorways and digital hubs in here in Ireland.
+Ancient myth and wonderment still exist alongside motorways and digital hubs here in Ireland.